 - Don’t forget ceremony and cocktail hour floor plans.

-- Number tables in a way that makes sense so it’s easier for guests to locate.
+- Number tables in a way that makes sense so it’s easier for guests to located.

 Photo Courtesy of Highland Brewery